Artists

 Looking closely at the works, I saw Pierre was right.
 Unexpected details of the works were animate: the faces of plump cherubs appeared in rose-colored clouds, flickering flames wore electrifying grins, and the long hair of her mythical figures unfurled like serpents.
 Energy coursed from top to bottom and in diagonals across the canvases.
 “With these works, I’m painting purely from the joy of painting,” she added, with a soft smile.

 Pierre has been a rising presence in the art world for the past five years, earning attention with her rapturous, fiery jewel-toned scenes of an unearthly realm filled with winged beings and cherubs.
 Soon after earning her MFA in painting from the New York Academy of Art in 2017, Pierre burst on the gallery scene with her debut solo show “Visitors” at Thierry Goldberg in New York that same year.
 Her West Coast solo debut came in 2019 at Shulamit Nazarian in Los Angeles.
-Pierre was then awarded an esteemed Studio Museum artist residency for 2019–2020 which commenced with a three-artist exhibition at MoMA PS1.
+Pierre was then awarded an esteemed Studio Museum artist residency for 2019–2020 which concluded with a three-artist exhibition at MoMA PS1.
 Pierre has continued her ascent in the museum world since, with her debut solo exhibition “What Could Be Has Not Yet Appeared” at the Dallas Museum of Art (2021) followed by “This Is Not All There Is” a solo exhibition of works on paper at the Drawing Center in New York in 2023.

 Now represented by James Cohan Gallery, “The Mythic Age” follows Pierre’s 2022 solo exhibition “Enter the Realm” with the gallery and charts luminous new territory for the artist.
 What was most conspicuous to me is that the decadent jewel tones of purples, amethysts, and emerald greens that defined earlier works have given way to pastels of blues and pinks.
 An ethereality, a lyrical sense of dance, has sprung up in its place.
 Those familiar with Pierre’s works will notice another change too.
 For the better part of a decade, a central character, a woman, acted as the main protagonist in Pierre’s work.
 Often described as an “avatar” and an “alter ego” the figure appeared, in moments of joy, tenderness, rage, and despair, amid an array of winged seraphim who seemed intent on guiding and protecting her.
 In these new works, the central character is gone and Pierre has shifted our gaze fully to these mythical beings, offering them her complete attention.
 “I wanted to give all of the supporting characters a chance to be on the center stage—the flames, clouds, locks of hair, it’s all playing a role,” she explained.

 Pierre often describes her characters as “appearing” to her.
 These new paintings don’t form a narrative but offer snapshots of the mythical figures existing out of time.
 “They understand that they’re being watched, but they don’t care.
-There is a powerful, feminine, transformative, element about this work,” she said.
+There is a powerful, feminine, transformative element about this work,” she said.
 While her figures appear as women, Pierre emphasizes that these beings exist outside of terrestrial limitations.
 “They come across as women, but I’ve always thought they go beyond gender.
 They appear to me in a way that I can understand and relate to,” she said, “These beings are sustaining me, literally, financially and emotionally, and doing me a favor as appearing to me as these figures.
 But they are much more dynamic and powerful than anything I could even conceptualize.”

 Now Pierres’s seraphim alight, in moments, in pale blue skies or amid fluffy clouds, offering for the first time hints of orientation to the celestial world they inhabit (by contrast in a 2021 profile, Steph Eckardt wrote “These seraphic beings float and swoop about in a sort of celestial vacuum; there are no landmarks or horizons in sight”).
 These shifts were inspired by a trip to Paris last year and a visit to the exhibition “Naples in Paris” at the Louvre, which chronicled paintings in Italy across the centuries.